mikee47/FlashString/string.rst

 Nested Inline Strings
 ---------------------

-It would be really useful to be able to use inline Strings this within nested structures, and this can be done **provided those structures are in RAM**.
+It would be really useful to be able to use inline Strings within nested structures, and this can be done **provided those structures are in RAM**.

 .. important:: Inline Strings cannot be used when defining Vectors or Maps.